 What makes a good learned representation in an autoencoder?
 Notice that, without further constraints, it is always possible to perfectly reconstruct the input.
-For example, we could let k = d and h and g be the identity functions.
+For example, we could let k=d and k=d and k=d and k=d be the identity functions.
 In this case, we would not obtain any compression of the data.